 What to Consider Before Establishing a Medicaid Trust

-To alleviate some of these concerns, trusts usually can be drafted to preserve the donor’s ability to occupy real property held in the trust for his or her lifetime and to allow the donor to change the beneficiaries who will inherit the trust property.
+To alleviate some of these concerns, trusts usually can be drafted to preserve the donor’s ability to occupy real property held in the trust for their lifetime and to allow the donor to change the beneficiaries who will inherit the trust property.
 In some states, clients can serve as their own trustee and be entitled to receive income from the trust.
 These clients should consider, however, whether being subject to the scrutiny associated with serving as trustee and having a right to income is in their best interest, as any income received would be forwarded to their nursing home should long-term care become necessary.

 Financial planners are not tax advisors, however, so it’s important to discuss tax considerations with the attorney drafting the trust to ensure that a comprehensive analysis has taken place.
 Here are a few tax-related notes to keep in mind: